Unikka/neos-slick/README.md

 # Slick Content Element for Neos CMS

-This is a ready to use implementation of the Javascript package [slick](http://kenwheeler.github.io/slick/).
+This is a ready-to-use implementation of the JavaScript package [slick](http://kenwheeler.github.io/slick/).

 ## Installation
 Most of the time you have to make small adjustments to a package (e.g., the configuration in Settings.yaml).
-Because of that, it is important to add the corresponding package to the composer from your theme package.
-Mostly this is the site package located under Packages/Sites/.
-To install it correctly go to your theme package (e.g.Packages/Sites/Foo.Bar) and run following command:
+Because of that, it is important to add the corresponding package to the composer manifest in your theme package.
+Mostly this is the site package located under `Packages/Sites/`.
+To install it correctly, go to your theme package (e.g. `Packages/Sites/Foo.Bar`) and run following command:

 ```bash
 composer require unikka/neos-slick --no-update
 ```

-The --no-update command prevent the automatic update of the dependencies.
-After the package was added to your theme composer.json, go back to the root of the Neos installation and run composer update.
+The --no-update command prevents the automatic update of the dependencies.
+After the package was added to your theme `composer.json`, go back to the root of the Neos installation and run composer update.
 Your desired package is now installed correctly.

 ## Usage
-This package uses background images as slide.
-If you want to use a fixed height for the slider you can use this as CSS:
+This package uses background images as slides.
+If you want to use a fixed height for the slider you can use the following CSS:

 ```css
 .slick-slide {